MIT-STARLab/circinus_orbit_propagation/README.md

 For the time being feel free to make changes in the `if __name__ == "__main__":` block at the bottom of this Python script.
 Specifically change the json input file if you're testing a different case.

+Note that this is only really a temporary method for running the code.
+In future there will be a more crux-canonical executable.

 ## Work In Progress

 There's still some development that needs be done on this code, of course.